 What Is Shell and Tube Heat Exchanger?

-This category of heat exchanger is named after its design, which includes a shell (as a sizable pressure vessel) housing a group of tubes.
+The design names this category of heat exchanger.
+Which includes a shell (as a sizable pressure vessel) housing a group of tubes.
 Watch the video below for the illustration.
 The tubes are enclosed by another fluid, such as water or air, and heat is transferred from the first fluid to the second fluid through the tube walls.

 Tube and heat exchangers have various applications, such as in air conditioning systems, refrigeration systems, and industrial processes that require heat transfer.

 What Is The Industrial Use of Shell and Tube Heat Exchanger?